 Of course, the standardisation trial is also used to collect data which enables us to calculate the standardised scores provided in the teacher guide and available in the Analysis Tool.
 These standardised scores enable schools to compare the performance of each child against the performance of other children nationally or within their own school.
-When standardising a test, it is important to ensure that the sample of schools taking the test is representative of the national school population.
+When standardising a test it is important to ensure that the sample of schools taking the test is representative of the national school population.
 In order to select the sample, all schools in England were divided into separate groups, called strata, based on their characteristics.
 This was carried out for several characteristics (stratifiers) including school type.
 In this stratifier, the strata are: primary/combined schools, junior schools, middle schools and independent schools.
 A random sample is then selected to match the proportions of schools nationally in each stratum, a process known as 'stratified sampling'.
 The standardisation sample for these tests was stratified according to the following characteristics:

-- KS2 overall performance band 2015 (average point score)
+- KS2 overall performance band 2015 (average point score) - Region: government office region.

-- Primary school type

-- School governance

-- Region: government office region.

 When a standardisation sample is selected it is necessary to ensure that the percentage of schools in each of the groups (strata) reflects the national picture.
-For example, if nationally 84 per cent of schools are categorised as primary schools, then this should be mirrored in the sample (i.e. around 84 per cent of the sample should be primary schools).
+For example, if nationally 84 per cent of schools are categorised as primary schools then this should be mirrored in the sample (i.e. around 84 per cent of the sample should be primary schools).
 In order to ensure the characteristics of the schools included in the standardisation sample were representative nationally, school level characteristics were compared with the national population and chi-squared significance tests1 were conducted.
-The achieved sample representations across the above characteristics are shown and compared with the national population in Tables 1 to 3.
-The gender breakdown of the sample is shown in Table 4.
-All data relates to the restandardisation in the summer of 2017.
+The achieved sample representations across the above characteristics are shown and compared with the national population in Tables 1 and 2.
+The gender breakdown of the sample is shown in Table 3.
+All data relates to the standardisation of 2015.
 The samples were representative of the national population at the school level.
-Any differences between the population and the achieved sample are small and are not statistically significant.